LUISS University international programs

 - C1 English language level certificate

-- GMAT of minimum 600, or equivalent GRE
+- GMAT score of 600, or GRE equivalent

-If I am not selected for QTEM before enrolling in the Master’s Degree, can I apply again during the first year of the Master’s Degree?
+If I am not selected for QTEM before enrolling in the master’s degree program, can I apply again during the first year of the master’s degree?

-Yes – selections are held once a year both for candidates applying prior to the beginning the Master’s Degree or during the first year of the Master’s Degree Programs available for QTEM.
+Yes – selections are held once a year both for candidates applying prior to the beginning the Master’s program or during the first year of the Master’s degree programs available for QTEM.

-If I am selected for QTEM, am I automatically selected for the Master’s Degree?
+If I am selected for QTEM, am I automatically selected for the Master’s program?

-You may apply to QTEM either prior to beginning of the Master’s Degree or during the first year of the Master’s Degree Programs available for QTEM.
+You can apply to QTEM either prior to beginning the Master’s program or during the first year of the Master’s degree programs available for QTEM.

 The call for application for QTEM is usually published in mid-December.

-What academic paths can I choose in order to apply the QTEM?
+What academic paths can I choose to apply to QTEM?

-There are 4 academic paths that you may choose in order LUISS Master’s Degree Programs:
+There are four academic paths you can choose from amongst the LUISS Master’s degree programs: